TechnoJmoana/AeiroMod/README.md

 2. **Install the Mod:**

-   - Copy the built JAR file into your Minecraft `mods` folder.
+   - Copy the built JAR file (or the most recent JAR file in releases) into your Minecraft `mods` folder.
    - Launch Minecraft with Forge 1.8.9.

 ## Usage